RovxBot/Intune-ConfigAsCode/README.md

 - Password Expiration Days: 90

 ## 🤝 Contributing
 Contributions are welcome!
-Please check the Contribution Guidelines for details on how to contribute to this project.
+I would love input on configurations that others use in their enviroments.
+The Idea is to get this repo to a point that can be set and deployed to a fresh enviremont and be ready to start using.

 ## 📄 License
 This project is licensed under the MIT License.